mlflow/mlflow/docs/source/tracking/backend-stores.rst

 ======================

 MLflow will automatically try to use `LibYAML <https://pyyaml.org/wiki/LibYAML>`_ bindings if they are already installed.
-However if you notice any performance issues when using *file store* backend, it could mean LibYAML is not installed on your system.
+However, if you notice any performance issues when using *file store* backend, it could mean LibYAML is not installed on your system.
 On Linux or Mac you can easily install it using your system package manager:

 .. code-block:: sh